jaspervdj/hakyll/examples/hakyll/tutorial3.markdown

 which type to use for the value:

 - `String`: Simply a `String`.
-- `IO String`: Here, you can give an arbitrary `IO` action that will result in a String.
+- `Hakyll String`: Here, you can give an arbitrary `Hakyll` action that will result in a String.
 However - this action _will not be executed_ when the file in `_site` is up-to-date.

-First, let us define this `IO String` for our index page.
+First, let us define this `Hakyll String` for our index page.
 We want to render every post using a simple template:

 ~~~~~{.html}